Oxsomi/core3/docs/OxC3_tool.md

 `file data` also allows the `-length` specifier for how many entries are shown.
 Normally in the log it limits to 64 lines (so for data that'd mean 64 * 64 / 2 (hex) = 2KiB per view).
 The `-start` argument can be used to set an offset of what it should show.
 An example: we have an oiCA with 128 entries but want to show the last 32; `file data -input our.oiCA -start 96 -length 32`.
 For a file entry, it would specify the byte offset and length (length is defaulted to 2KiB).
 If `-output` is used, it will binary dump the entire remainder of the file if `-length` is not specified (the remainder is the entire file size if `-start` is not specified).

 For oiSH files, it is possible to supply `--bin` can be used  to fetch the binary instead of the entrypoints.
 Since an oiSH file can have more than one binary embedded in it.
 Not supplying an entry offset will behave as usual; showing all binaries.
 Supplying an entry offset and --binary will show that specific binary.
 To see the actual compiled binary, `-compile-output` can be used to obtain the specific information (for example DXIL or SPV binary).
 Example: `file data -input test.oiSH --bin -compile-output DXIL -entry 0` will show the DXIL binary at compiled entry 0 if available.
-This can still be used with `-start`, `-length` and `-output` to easily read & export binaries from an oiSH file.
+This can still be used with `-start`, `-length` and `-output` to easily read & export binaries from an oiSH file. `-compile-device` can be used to set a specific GPU device that will then be used with Radeon GPU Analyzer (see Compiling shaders/View device specific assembly) to turn the DXIL or SPIRV into AMD specific instructions.

 ## Encrypt